jacobhumston/sxcu.api/README.md

 After you have installed the repository, please install all needed dependence's using `npm ci`.

-You may create tests in the `test/index.js`
+You may create tests in the `test/index.js` file.

 ### Commands